A story of hope and dignity set against against the stark reality of serious mental illness.

 We will create The Puzzle Factory branded or tagged marketing content for organizations such as The Salvation Army, Teen Challenge, and doctors' organizations to gain exposure for the issue and the movie.

-We will partner with concerned journalists and experts who champion mental illness issues.
+We will partner with concerned journalists who champion mental illness issues.
 Newsworthy content about the film, social service partnerships and the creative input of artists who suffer from mental illness will be picked up by additional news outlets.

 Susannah Cahallan author of Brain on Fire